My Story

 In September 2022, I learned that I had a high-grade brain tumour that is terminal cancer and, regrettably, incurable.

-I have undergone surgery, a cycle of radiotherapy and chemotherapy happening at the moment with more surgery on the cards.
+I have undergone multiple surgeries, two courses of radiotherapy, and a year of chemotherapy with more surgery on the cards.
 However, I want to stress that I remain happy, optimistic, and positive.

 People who have a brain tumour typically lack confidence since their prognosis is poor.
 I try to dispel this and give it my all.
 My ambitions are to raise awareness of brain tumours, increase the data that is available because it is currently insufficient, and help contribute to a social shift that makes people more aware of brain tumours.
 Albeit my diagnosis being poor, I don't want to let cancer define me, and I will try my utmost to battle it and be like the old me as possible.